 Bear in mind that while you might substantially lower your payment, you are also extending the term of your loan.

 Ask your bank for a note modification.
 This is different from a loan modification but is similar.
 You are asking the bank to modify the terms of your note.
-Perhaps the bank would be willing to lower the interest rate on your loan, without a refinance and retain all the other terms, without submitting piles of paperwork.
+Perhaps the bank would be willing to lower the interest rate on your loan, without a refinance, and retain all the other terms without submitting piles of paperwork.
 It's a simple solution.

 Some homeowners buy another home with the intention of renting out the existing home and then discover they cannot sustain the rental.
 Maybe the tenants stop paying or they can't rent the home and continue to make payments on a vacant house, which ultimately drains all of their resources.
-Is this Buy and Bail?
+Is this buy and bail?
 Ask a lawyer.

 Sell the home with owner financing.
-You might ask who would overpay for a home by buying an underwater home?
+You might ask who would overpay by buying an underwater home?
 Lots of people.
 They do it all the time through lease option purchases and lease option sales.
 Some of these transactions bet on future value, and that can lead to overpayment as well.